Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Analyses

 \subsection{Task vector norm analysis}

-To better understand the differences between the standard CLIP benchmark and the other model merging settings that we study (\ie LiDAR and DUNE) we take a closer look at the actual task vectors.
+To understand the differences between the standard CLIP benchmark and other studied settings (\ie LiDAR and DUNE), we analyze the task vectors directly.

-\paragraph{Task vector imbalance.} In \cref{fig:tv_analysis} (top) we plot the task vector norms for the LiDAR setting and for the heterogeneous setting using either DUNE or DINOv2 as pretrained encoders.
-Interestingly, we find that \emph{task vector norms are highly imbalanced}.
-We hypothesize this imbalance arises from the diverse nature of the tasks and \finetuning protocols.
-In contrast, the task vectors from the CLIP benchmark, which has a fixed fine-tuning protocol for all tasks, are much more comparable in terms of magnitude and have significantly lower norms (see~\cref{app:tv_norm_comparison}).
-In \cref{fig:tv_analysis} (bottom) we show the cosine similarity between task vectors and their average.
-We observe this norm imbalance biases the average task vector heavily towards higher norms, introducing a clear asymmetry between tasks, which we hypothesize may hinder model merging.
+\paragraph{Task vector imbalance.} \cref{fig:tv_analysis} (top) shows highly imbalanced task vector norms in the LiDAR and heterogeneous settings (DUNE/DINOv2 encoders), likely due to diverse tasks and fine-tuning protocols.
+Conversely, CLIP benchmark task vectors, which use a fixed fine-tuning protocol, have comparable magnitudes and significantly lower norms (see~\cref{app:tv_norm_comparison}). \cref{fig:tv_analysis} (bottom) shows that this norm imbalance biases the average task vector toward higher-norm tasks, creating an asymmetry which we hypothesize may hinder model merging.